Alexandre1er/Crunchyroll.bundle/README.md

 Changes
 =======
+v2.3.0
+* Always order episodes within a season from first to last
+* Prepend an improvised progress indicator to episode names.
+This way, at least the videos marked as watched by other means will be indicated
+* Use season name as collection title when listing season episodes
+* Use a different query (ask for queue) to validate the session.
+Previously, data for some hardcoded media was being requested, but that call now fails (the media must have been removed)
+* Test new login credentials properly when changing them in the settings
+* Optionally allow tricking CR into creating US-based session
+* Use the correct Next icon in paged listings
+* Use a UUID as device id instead of just random string
+* Removed ClientPlatformExclusions from info.plist.
+The plugin works just fine for me using Firefox
+* Removed access to Pop video category, which seems to be no longer on CR

 v2.2.0
 * The plugin will now respect the language preference you set on the CR website.
 (Account Settings > Video Preferences > Default Language) All titles, descriptions, and subtitles will be shown in the selected language.
 * Updated the README.md with several new FAQs